 Some timber frame suppliers even provide a full turnkey service for your bespoke self build home, where you agree the design and they complete all the works for you.
 Alternatively, the company may have a list of recommended contractors in your area.

-Often, you can either choose from a range of standard designs, which can be tweaked, or ask your timber-frame supplier to work to bespoke plans drawn up by an architect.
-Design options range from ultra-modern homes clad in swathes of glass to traditional beamed properties.
+Often, you can either choose from a range of standard designs, which can be tweaked, or ask your timber frame supplier to work to bespoke plans drawn up by an architect.
+Design options for this structural system range from ultra-modern homes clad in swathes of glass to traditional beamed properties.

 Build speed: A timber frame home can be erected and made watertight in as little as five days.